pylenin/purple-blue/content/posts/python-logging-guide.md

     print(1/0)
 ZeroDivisionError: division by zero
 ```
 There is a ton of information here.
-We have the line no. in which the python interpreter detected an error, the python statement that created the error and also the nature of the error.
+We have the line number in which the python interpreter detected an error, the python statement that created the error and also the nature of the error.
 In the case above, it is a **ZeroDivisionError**.

 Let’s say you don’t want to raise a traceback error.
 In that case you can can use a **try** statement with an **except** clause.
 ```python